JateNensvold/afk-image-processing/README.md

 ```

 2. Fix Folder Paths
-Due to an incompatability issue between YoloV5 and roboflow data layout we need
+Due to an incompatibility issue between YoloV5 and roboflow data layout we need
 to make a quick change to [data.yaml](./image_processing/models/training_data/si_fi_stars/data.yaml)
 so that the values that are generated have the correct path between the yoloV5
 repo and the location we just put out data.
 After downloading our data from